 Smitten by what he found in Tanzania, Jonathan became immersed in several projects culminating in being a principal part of a business operating several safari camps in the Serengeti and Tarangire (northern Tanzania), as well as building a lodge overlooking the Indian Ocean.

-Jonathan is responsible for the day to day operation of The Explorations Company and travels frequently to Africa but his interest in aboriginal cultures also often takes him to Canada, where he can often be found canoeing, often solo and completely unsupported, in the deep bush.
-There he is able to indulge another fundamental interest: bush-craft skills and disciplines which have resulted in his building a traditional birch bark canoe that is soon to be used for a solo voyage in the far north.
+Jonathan is responsible for the day to day operation of The Explorations Company.
+He travels frequently to Africa but his interest in aboriginal cultures also takes him to Canada from time to time where he can be found canoeing, often solo and completely unsupported, in the deep bush.
+In the backwoods he is also able to indulge another fundamental interest: traditional skills and disciplines which have included building a completely naturally-sourced bark canoe which now hangs in The Explorations Company offices.

 Jonathan’s personal favourites:

-Watching a herd of 500+ elephant in Tarangire; sailing on the Indian Ocean or Lake Malawi; flycamping anywhere; walking and “allowing Africa to pass by” with the Careys in Laikipa; riding in the bush; chatting, especially about cattle, with Masai or Samburu tribesmen; canoeing on the lower Zambezi with James Varden; the incredible Selous; walking in the remote Katavi National Park; ‘wild’ camping in Kaokoland, Namibia; beachcombing in remoter coastal areas of Kenya and Tanzania and exploring anywhere that is removed from urban light pollution.
+Watching a herd of 500+ elephant in Tarangire; sailing on the Indian Ocean or Lake Malawi; flycamping anywhere; walking and “allowing Africa to pass by” in Laikipia; riding in the bush; chatting, especially about cattle, with Masai or Samburu tribesmen; canoeing on the lower Zambezi; walking in the incredible Selous or remote Katavi National Park; ‘wild’ camping in Kaokoland, Namibia; beachcombing in remoter coastal areas of Kenya and Tanzania and exploring anywhere that is removed from urban light pollution.
 One of Jonathan’s greatest pleasures, allowing him to wrap all of this together, is meeting and discussing projects with clients who want to obtain a deeper and more immersive experience of Africa as part of their unique safari.